Joeloedinho/creative-skills-hub/README.md

 # 2. Getting Started with node js and mongo db

-download mongodb server: https://www.mongodb.com/try/download/community download mongodbshell: https://www.mongodb.com/try/download/shell optional download mongodb compass(GUI): https://www.mongodb.com/try/download/compass
+download mongodb server: https://www.mongodb.com/try/download/community

+download mongodbshell: https://www.mongodb.com/try/download/shell

+optional download mongodb compass(GUI): https://www.mongodb.com/try/download/compass

 after installation:

-add both the binary file location of mongodb server and mongodb shell to system paths under enviroment variables both paths to be added to system path should look like this "C:\Program Files\MongoDB\Server\7.0\bin"  "C:\Program Files\mongosh-2.2.2-win32-x64\mongosh-2.2.2-win32-x64\bin"
+add both the binary file location of mongodb server and mongodb shell to system paths under enviroment variables:

+both paths to be added to system path should look like this "C:\Program Files\MongoDB\Server\7.0\bin"  "C:\Program Files\mongosh-2.2.2-win32-x64\mongosh-2.2.2-win32-x64\bin".

-to start mongodb server, open terminal on windows and enter the command;
+to start mongodb server, open terminal on windows and enter the command:

-### `mongod --dbpath="C:\Program Files\MongoDB\Server\7.0"
+### `mongod --dbpath="C:\Program Files\MongoDB\Server\7.0"`

-once mongo server is running connect it to mongoshell by opening a new terminal and entering the command
+once mongo server is running connect it to mongoshell by opening a new terminal and entering the command:

-### `mongosh
+### `mongosh`

-NOW MONGOSERVER AND MONGOSH ARE RUNNING YOU CAN HEAD TO THE PROJECT FOLDER IN YOUR CODE EDITOR
+NOW MONGOSERVER AND MONGOSH ARE RUNNING YOU CAN HEAD TO THE PROJECT FOLDER IN YOUR CODE EDITOR.

-first get to the backend folder with
+first get to the backend folder with:

-### `cd backend
+### `cd backend`

 initialize node js in the folder and install neccessary dependencies
-### `npm init -y
+### `npm init -y`
-### `npm install express mongoose body-parser axios dotenv cors bcrypt
+### `npm install express mongoose body-parser axios dotenv cors bcrypt`

-express for the server framework. mongoose for MongoDB interactions. body-parser to parse incoming request bodies. axios for making HTTP requests (for email verification). dotenv to manage environment variables cors for Cross-Origin Resource Sharing(since frontend and backend server are running on different ports) bcrypt for hashing and salting passwords.
+express for the server framework. mongoose for MongoDB interactions. body-parser to parse incoming request bodies. axios for making HTTP requests (for email verification). dotenv to manage environment variables. cors for Cross-Origin Resource Sharing(since frontend and backend server are running on different ports). bcrypt for hashing and salting passwords.

 finally start your node js server on a different terminal in your code editor since react is already running in the other terminal

-### `node auth-server.js
+### `node auth-server.js`

+Open [http://localhost:3000](http://localhost:4000) to view it in your browser.